Disaster-Loki/EuroSport-Score/README.md

 ## Getting Started

-To get started with EuroSport Score, follow these steps:
+To get started with EuroSport Score, follow these steps

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `composer install`.